 Oftentimes it’s the preservative that can lower the pH in a recipe.
 If you use a preservative other than Geogard Ultra then testing with pH strips is going to be very important.
 When I tested my recipe it gave me a reading of about 3.5 so I adjusted it by adding a tiny amount of baking soda (bicarbonate of soda).

 I mixed 1/16tsp (0.25g) of baking soda with 3/4 tsp water (3g) and stirred it into my lotion.
 Afterwards I got a much better reading.
 If you find that for some reason your lotion has a higher pH, you can bring it back down by mixing in a tiny amount of citric acid.
 Make sure to mix any powders in a tiny amount of hot water before you stir it in though.

-Once you finish making the body cream and pot it up, it will have a shelf-life of up to 18 months.
+Once you finish making the skin cream and pot it up, it will have a shelf-life of up to 18 months.
 It’s longevity is dependent on the preservative you use though — refer to your product’s details.
 If you choose not to use a preservative, you should really aim to use the cream within a week and ensure that it’s refrigerated.
-Any longer than that and bacteria and microbes will start colonizing your body cream.
+Any longer than that and bacteria and microbes will start colonizing the skin cream.
 You really don’t want to be putting them on your skin.